siemens/industrialbenchmark/README.markdown

 	pip install industrial_benchmark_python

+To test whether it works you can run

+    cd industrial_benchmark_python
+    python test_gym_wrapper.py

-To test whether it works and to check out how current RL methods implemented in the stable_baselines package do on the benchmark:
+and to check out how current RL methods implemented in the stable_baselines package do on the benchmark (stable baselines needs to be installed):

 	python industrial_benchmark_python/test_baselines.py